NikhilKanamarla/Automated-Vehicles-Research/README.md

 # Autonomous-Vehicles
-Research into the software of connected automated vehicles
+Research into the software of connected automated vehicles in a engineering research laboratory